cse112-sp22-group4/Electric-Pomato/admin/ci_cd/TBDs/phase1.md

 This step is implemented using Github Actions and is the first job defined in the workflow at `.github/workflows/deploy.yml`.
 This job first runs the command `npm run generate-docs` to generate JSDocs for the source code.
 The job then pushes the generated JSDocs to the `main` branch.
 This step in our pipeline is currently functional and will continue to work as we add more source code/JSDocs.

 ### 11. Deployment
-The final step in our pipeline is deployment, which occurs when the code has arrived on the main branch and JSDocs are generated.
+The final step in our pipeline is deployment, which occurs when the code has arrived on the `main` branch and JSDocs are generated.

 This step is implemented using Github Actions and is the second job defined in the workflow at `.github/workflows/deploy.yml`.
-After running the build script on the source code, the job deploys the code in the `dist/` folder to Github Pages.
+After running the build script on the source code, the job pushes the code in the `dist/` folder to the `production` branch and deploys the branch to Github Pages.
 This step in our pipeline is currently functional and will continue to work as we add new features to the web app.

 ## Demo video
 A video demo of our phase 1 pipeline can be found [here]() (add video later)